 But Japanese reality TV is a lot less personal.
 It may even be dehumanizing sometimes.
-A lot less focus is placed on the contestants as individuals, and a lot more emphasis is on the situation they're competing in (except for famous people).
+A lot less focus is placed on the contestants as individuals, and a lot more emphasis is on the contest they're competing in.
 Notice how on Jeopardy, the contestants rattle off their whole life stories?
-Notice how on Japanese TV game shows, they don't blather on about themselves half as much?
-It shows a different cultural mindset, one that de-emphasizes the individual.
+On Japanese TV game shows, they don't blather on about themselves half as much.
+It shows a different cultural mindset, one that de-emphasizes individual life stories.

-Japanese shows also more often seem to be about physical struggle or challenge, while a lot of American game shows are about chance, skill, emotions, and/or general knowledge.
+Japanese shows are also more often about an intense physical struggle or challenge, while a lot of American game shows are about chance, skill, emotions, and/or general knowledge.
 Of course, this is generally speaking.
 Ninja Warrior got a popular American version, and that was a physical contest.
-And we did have Fear Factor for a while, which was mostly just about making contestants eat gross things, with some timed obstacle course challenges as well.
-I would say that for American TV, there's a harder line (usually) between sports, which are physically challenging, and game/reality shows, which usually aren't, save for rare exceptions.
+And we did have Fear Factor for a while, which was mostly about making contestants eat gross things, with some timed obstacle course challenges as well.
+In American TV, there's typically a harder line between sports, which are physically challenging, and game/reality shows, which usually aren't, save for rare exceptions.

 Probably not (Source: Quora).
 When contestants fall, it's onto padding or into a safe pool.
 The shows play up the danger aspect for ratings and publicity, but a lot of safety precautions are taken.
 People have been injured, and this Japanese website talks about a Hong Kong pop singer who fell from a slippery stage and died once.
 But Japan has strict rules about showing blood and violence on variety shows.
 Any injury to contestants is always an unfortunate accident, never the intent of the show.
 Deadman Wonderland and Danganronpa will remain safely in the realm of animation for the near future.
 For better or worse.